mmomtchev/ffmpeg/README.md

       interpolation: ffmpeg.SWS_BILINEAR
     });

-    // A Muxer is an object that contains multiple WritableStream
+    // A Muxer is an object that contains multiple Writable
     // It multiplexes those streams, handling interleaving by buffering,
     // and writes the to the output format const output = new Muxer({